-Children’s behavioral health is a topic of concern among millions of parents and caregivers in the U.S. Unfortunately, tragedies and political discussions tend to obscure the sorrow and pain afflicting up to 20 percent of children ages 3-17, if not more, reports the National Alliance on Mental Illness (NAMI).
+The lack of mental health and behavioral health services for youth are topics of concern among millions of parents and caregivers in the U.S. Unfortunately, tragedies and political discussions tend to obscure the sorrow and pain afflicting up to 20% of children ages 3-17, if not more, reports the National Alliance on Mental Illness (NAMI).

 Meanwhile, the first study to review the prevalence of mental health illnesses and utilization of behavioral health resources among this group was only completed in 2011, explains the Centers for Disease Control and Prevention (CDC), and more recent results are not available.
 Statistically, attention-deficit hyperactivity disorder (ADHD) remains the most common mental illness affecting children, but this study’s finding could be askew because of parental influence and other confounding factors.

 Making your services more available seems like the ideal solution, but you still need to understand the current state of children’s mental health services in the U.S. and why some avoid the topic entirely.
 However, you must also consider how access to these resources may change in coming months.